keskinse/APM-Project/README.md

 **Goal:** Replication of the results by Beate Scheibel and Stefanie Rinderle-Ma

-**Origin:** This repository is based on the original work by the Decision mining paper authors, which can be found here: https://github.com/bscheibel/edt-ts.
+**Origin:** This repository is based on the original work by the [decision mining paper](https://link.springer.com/chapter/10.1007/978-3-031-07472-1_1) authors, which can be found here: https://github.com/bscheibel/edt-ts.
 We applied additional code, which helped us to successfully replicate the original results and to perform additional investigation, i.e. examining the quality of the data and the classifier in detail.

 ## Step-by-step instruction